Find out how CrateDB compares to other databases in terms of characteristics, performance, and pricing

 CrateDB is more efficient than MongoDB in terms of memory and storage, and it is easier to scale.
 It offers real-time responses even with high data volumes, high concurrency, and a variety of data types.
 On top of that, CrateDB is accessible through SQL.

 MongoDB is configured with primary and secondary nodes, making it difficult (and expensive) to scale MongoDB horizontally.
 This is especially relevant for IoT, considering the vast scalability requirements of many IoT use cases.

 MongoDB is mostly used as a single-node database: its performance is optimized for single-node operations.
-On the contrary, CrateDB is a masterless distributed database, with shared-nothing nodes, and automatic replication and cluster rebalancing.
+On the contrary, CrateDB is a database with shared-nothing nodes and automatic replication and cluster rebalancing.
 CrateDB is built to scale, and thus it shows the best results when operated in a multi-node cluster.

 |Scalability||Limited||Full horizontal scalability|

 |Open-source||AGPL V3||Apache 2.0|

 |Access language||MongoDB query language||ANSI SQL|